List of Fables characters: Brock Blueheart ("Stinky")

 A badger who may or may not be the same character as Mr. Badger from The Wind in the Willows (who appears in the Fables graphic novel 1001 Nights of Snowfall).
 Though he is usually referred to as "Stinky" (even in the "Who's Who In Fabletown" section of every volume), he specifically stated on several occasions that it is not his real name (while "Brock Blueheart" was invented in memory of Little Boy Blue; Brock is an old word for European badger).
 The others agree to use the new name.
 After Blue's death, Brock starts a religion based on pure delusion.
 A belief the returning Jack of Fables is Blue is found false and Brock turns on Jack and Rose.
 She is hidden away from and Jack is ejected from farm territory.
 During the Rose Red story arc, Brock meets clandestinely with Ozma and Gepetto to discuss the future of the leadership of the Farm in Rose Red's absence.
-However, when Rose clarifies her leadership, Brock backs her.
-Due to Brock's belief in Blue, he is able to manifest a more powerful form at times – however, magic based on beliefs and religion is extremely weak and easily destroyed by proper magic, as revealed during a skirmish.
+When Rose clarifies her leadership, Brock backs her.
+Due to Brock's belief in Blue, he is able to manifest a more powerful form at times, but magic based on beliefs and religion is extremely weak and easily destroyed by proper magic, as revealed during a skirmish.

-He very briefly went by the code-name or hero-name of "Captain Blueheart."
+He briefly went by the code-name or hero-name of "Captain Blueheart".
 During a small portion of the volume "Snow White", his eyes unexplainably stop being blue.